Life insurance for people with Addison’s Disease

 How much cover do I need?

 It is difficult to say how much cover you need when you are applying for an Addison’s Disease life insurance, critical illness cover, or income protection policy.
-There are however some simple rules that you can follow which will give you a good idea of how much cover you need before you apply.
+There are however some simple rules that you can follow which will give you a good idea of how much coverage you need before you apply.

 NB.
 You should also be aware that Addison’s Disease life insurance, critical illness cover, or income protection policy could increase after underwriting to reflect any additional risks of claim, so affordability may be a consideration.